 Options inherited from parent commands

---kubeconfig string Path to the kubeconfig file for the cluster --kubecontext string Name of the Kubernetes context for the management cluster -n, --namespace string Namespace where Gloo Mesh should be installed (default "gloo-mesh") -v, --verbose Enable verbose logging
+--kubeconfig string Path to the kubeconfig file for the cluster --kubecontext string Name of the Kubernetes context for the management cluster -n, --namespace string Namespace where Gloo Mesh should be installed (default "gloo-mesh") --plain Add this flag to disable styling for terminal output -v, --verbose Enable verbose logging

 - meshctl cluster - Manage Gloo Mesh Kubernetes clusters.